 - · Appeal of CBDs/density In-person conferences

 - and meetings

 - Experiential retail

 Leisure travel/tourism

 - · Business travel · Mass transit use

 - · Apartment amenity wars

-- Tourist-oriented retail
+- Tourist-oriented retail Live entertainment

-- Live entertainment
+- University towns

 - Student housing

 - · Global supply chains

-are included in the list here.
+Some of the biggest impacts of the COVID-19 pandemic are included in the list here.
 It is noteworthy that WFH (work from home) tops the list as this has been around for a number of years, but only on an experimental basis.
 This now seems to be fully embedded in our changing culture, primarily due to the availability of technology that has permitted companies and their staff to adapt. "...
 The forced shutdown of many offices due to COVID-19 has dramatically changed views about pros and cons of working from home or some other remote location.
 The extensive use of Zoom, WebEx, and other online meeting platforms has shown that many office-using businesses can communicate effectively and be productive in a virtual environment".